IanTeda/ianteda.github.io/src/_drafts/2015-01-15-gulp-for-jekyll.md

   - Watch: Watch image folder for changes and copy changed images to temporary folder
   - Optimise: Optimise images in temporary folder

+* Scripts
+  - Concatinate
+  - Sourcemaps

+### Production

 * Images
   - Clean: Clean temporary folder of images
   - Copy: Copy images from source to temporary folder for serve
   - Watch: Watch image folder for changes and copy changed images to temporary folder
   - Optimise: Optimise images in temporary folder